Advertisement

 431 | 192 | 136 | Boca Juniors, Barcelona, Napoli | 1 World Cup, 2 Serie A titles |

 When Garrincha stepped up for his country at the 1962 World Cup as the ‘Little Engine that Could’, he showed the world exactly why he belongs in the top spot on this list.
-Covering for an injured Pele at the time, the little Brazilian battled hardships, deformities, and countless other struggles to stamp his name in the annals of football history.
+Covering for an injured Pelé at the time, the little Brazilian battled hardships, deformities, and countless other struggles to stamp his name in the annals of football history.
+On our list, Garrincha is the best dribbler in the world.

-Twisting and turning to leave defenders in a heap, Garrincha was unanimously seen as the best dribbler in football, with many of his peers, opponents, and managers deeming him ‘too good’ and ‘unplayable’ at times.
+Twisting and turning to leave defenders in a heap, the Brazilian legend was unanimously seen as the best dribbler in football, with many of his peers, opponents, and managers deeming him ‘too good’ and ‘unplayable’ at times.
 Garrincha’s individual achievements may undoubtedly fall short of some of the other players mentioned in this list.
+He won two World Cups for his country.

 Games | Goals | Assists | Main Club | Major Wins |